PFAS Starter Kit

 Finalization of EPA Method 1633

-In January 2024, the EPA finalized Method 1633, marking a crucial milestone in environmental analysis.
-This method now offers a comprehensive solution for measuring PFAS in diverse environmental samples, including:
+In January 2024, the EPA officially finalized Method 1633, setting a major benchmark in environmental testing.
+The method provides a complete framework for detecting PFAS in a wide range of complex matrices, including:

 ✔ Groundwater, surface water, and wastewater